Every applicant must have a combination of training and/or professional experience before they are eligible to apply for Chartered Geographer status.

 Applications must meet the following criteria before Chartered Geographer (CGeog) status can be awarded:

-You must clearly demonstrate that you are undertaking a range of geographical continuing professional development (CPD) activities and commitment to future CPD, for example; conference attendance, training courses, published work
+You must clearly demonstrate that you are undertaking a range of geographical continuing professional development (CPD) activities and commitment to future CPD, for example; conference attendance, internal or external training courses, mentoring.
+Find out more about CPD.

-The requirements for validation must be specifically addressed, and you should justify in the professional self-evaluation why you want to become a CGeog and what you have to offer (please see assessment panel guidance for more specific criteria)
+The requirements for validation must be specifically addressed, and you should justify in the professional self-evaluation why you want to become a CGeog (please see assessment panel guidance for more specific criteria)

 Four post nominals have also been approved for usage recognising some of the different sub disciplines within geography: CGeog (Econ); CGeog (Geomorph); CGeog (GIS); CGeog (Teacher).
 The application process for all CGeog post-nominals is exactly the same but you must state from the outset which post-nominal you would like, as you will be assessed accordingly.
 If you are thinking of applying for CGeog (Teacher) please see the separate pages.